top of page

 "Do they have anything without a locking tremolo system?"
 Answer - No.

-I like things that look natural and organic - wood floors, natural-looking landscaping, women without makeup, tattoos or dyed hair and natural, wood-grain guitar finishes.
+I like things that look natural and organic - wood floors, natural-looking landscaping, women without a lot of makeup, tattoos or dyed hair and natural, wood-grain guitar finishes.

 All the guitars in the catalog had cherry-red, hot pink, flaming orange or some such garish finish.

-So I picked out the most conservative looking guitar in the catalogue (electric blue).
+So I picked out the most conservative looking guitar in the catalogue (electric blue); a Charvel Model 4.
 I figured if I didn't like it I could sell it for 500 bucks.
 Someone would get a really good deal and I would make money - win/win!

 It felt different than anything I'd ever played.
 The neck has a wider radius than usual.
 This means the neck feels wide and flat (not curved) across the fret board but thin from front to back.